 In the variety of companies with which The Octalysis Group has consulted on employee engagement to behavior science to training design, it is clear that a close eye on the desired actions and win-states of employees (from the employee perspective) is required before the company thinks about how it will serve its own business metrics.

-The Octalysis Group runs workshops for companies to walk them through the details of their employee types and the win-states they would like to carry them toward.
+The Octalysis Group runs workshops for companies to walk them through the details of their employee types and the win-states they would like to carry them toward, all using a methodology of workplace gamification.
 These workshops can stand alone, but often, companies get so much value they decide to work more with us to see what magic we can create together.